 Lifelong health

 Sports participation promotes health and wellness not only through childhood but throughout a child’s lifetime.
-“Lifetime” sports such as swimming and golf are especially beneficial because the child can continue to participate as an adult, benefiting from the physical activity.
-Children who participate in sports might also be more aware of healthy food choices.
+“Lifetime” sports such as swimming and golf are especially beneficial because the child can continue to participate as an adult, benefitting from the physical activity.
+Children who participate in sport might also be more aware of healthy food choices.
 Although sports participation is an excellent avenue to promote health and wellness, parents and coaches must encourage healthy living and be positive role models as well.

 Sports at Woodlands International College

-- Athletics
+• Athletics

-- Cricket
+• Cricket

-- Equestrian
+• Equestrian

-- Golf
+• Golf

-- Hockey
+• Hockey

-- Netball
+• Netball

-- Swimming
+• Swimming

-- Tennis
+• Tennis